 Mya Rose Craig aka Birdgirl on the black browed albatross for Tweet of the Day.

-Steve Backshall presents the story and sound of the black-browed albatross.
+Steve Backshall presents the black-browed albatross.

-David Attenborough presents a seabird with a worldwide distribution, the brown noddy.
+Sir David Attenborough presents a seabird with a worldwide distribution, the brown noddy.

 Coquet Island off the Northumberland coast is the last breeding site for roseate terns.